-Personal history of Lois Coon as written Ruth Palmer, typed by Mark D. Carlson from Grandma Palmer’s Book of Remembrance.
+Personal history of Lois Coon as written by Ruth Palmer, typed by Mark D. Carlson from Grandma Palmer’s Book of Remembrance.
 I have made no changes to the text except to correct spelling and grammar errors, and separate long paragraphs to make it more readable for viewing in electronic format.
-Year written by Grandma Palmer: unknown.
+The year written by Grandma Palmer: unknown.
 Various historical inaccuracies exist in Grandma Palmer’s recollection in relation to FamilySearch which I have not and will not correct here.

 The Story of My Great Grandmother’s Life

 “Lois Coon was born in Canada.
 When she grew up she was a small pretty girl with big black sparkling eyes that won over Arnold Stevens.
 They married while she was quite young and soon joined the “Mormon” church.